vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 a commpressed file simply by "double-clicking" on them in your file-browser.

-We have also included soultion "hammer-hits" files for each of the test-cases in this exercise.
+We have also included solution "hammer-hits" files for each of the test-cases in this exercise.